wout-junius/travel-blog/src/pages/posts/introduction.md

 - **Hamburg**: Known for its vibrant port, historic architecture, and lively cultural scene, Hamburg will be the perfect starting point for my adventure.

-- **Krakow**: Steeped in history, Krakow's Old Town and the nearby Auschwitz-Birkenau Memorial promise to be both moving and enlightening experiences.
+- **Kraków**: Steeped in history, Kraków's Old Town and the nearby Auschwitz-Birkenau Memorial promise to be both moving and enlightening experiences.

 - **Budapest**: The stunning architecture, thermal baths, and vibrant nightlife of Hungary's capital are sure to leave a lasting impression.

 - **Bologna**: Home to delectable Italian cuisine and beautiful medieval architecture, Bologna will be a food lover's paradise.

-- **Sicily**: Exploring the ancient ruins of Agrigento and the charming town of Taormina on this island will be like stepping back in time.
+- **Sicily**: In Sicily, the train travels on a boat to reach mainland Italy, offering a unique experience.
+The sleeper train from Palermo to Milano adds an enchanting touch, allowing me to sleep while admiring Italy's scenic landscapes.

 - **Tirano**: A picturesque town in the Italian Alps, Tirano will serve as the gateway to the breathtaking Bernina Express route through the Swiss Alps.

-- **The Black Forest**: My journey will conclude in the mystical Black Forest of Germany, where I will hike through dense woodlands, taste Black Forest cake, and enjoy the tranquility of nature.
+- **The Black Forest**: My journey will conclude in the mystical Black Forest of Germany, where I will taste Black Forest cake, and enjoy the tranquility of nature.

 ## Final Thoughts